 Probate in Oklahoma is the court supervised method by which you pass

-your assets to your heirs upon your death.
-Probate in Oklahoma is used for several reasons a few of which are, prove the validity of a will, appoint administrators, determine heir-ship, inventory and dispense with estate property Etc. In general probate is broken down in to small estate and large estate probate with the former shortening the time needed to get through the process.
-There are ways to avoid to probate and those will be discussed throughout this Oklahoma Family Law Blog.
+your assets to your heirs when you die.
+Probate is used for several reasons.
+A few of the reasons are, prove the validity of a will, appoint administrators, determine heir-ship, inventory and dispense with estate property Etc. In genera,l probate is broken down in to small estate and large estate probate.
+The small estate is ab expedited process.
+There are ways to avoid to probate and you may want to call us about them.

 This is a means of estate planning that seeks to avoid wills and trusts altogether.
 In Oklahoma Estate Planning, a will substitute may be a certain beneficiary you choose in your insurance policy or the way you title your house.
 There are several will substitute available in Oklahoma and your Estate Planning lawyer will help you decide which option is best for you.